AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

-To learn the importance of latent representations in each view, we first adopt a one-layer MLP as a non-linear transformation to transform these representations.
-After that, we measure the importance of latent representations in all $K$ views as the similarity among transformed representations with an attention vector $\mathbf{q}$.
-Besides, we average the importance of the view-specific node embeddings, which can be explained as the importance of each specific view.
+To learn the importance of latent representations in each view, we first adopt a one-layer MLP as a non-linear transformation to transform these representations. {Then}, we measure the importance of latent representations in all $K$ views as the similarity among transformed representations with an attention vector $\mathbf{q}$. {In addition}, we average the importance of the view-specific node {embedding}, which can be explained as the importance of each specific view.
 Given the latent representations $\mathbf{z}^{(\varphi_1)}_i, \mathbf{z}^{(\varphi_2)}_i, ... ,\mathbf{z}^{(\varphi_K)}_i$ of node $v_i$ from views $\varphi_1, \varphi_2,...,\varphi_K$, the importance of latent representations based on view $\varphi_k$ can be formulated as: